It is the generosity of more than 1800 volunteers that allows Nutrition for Learning to happen!

 There are a variety of volunteer positions available, with opportunities to develop skills in safe food handling & first aid as well as nutrition, team work and working with children.

-We would like to congratulate both Mark Obermeyer and Doug McKlusky as our Volunteers of the Month for November.
+We would like to congratulate Spencer Bezruki who is our volunteer of the month for December, 2013!

 • The time of day will vary with each program site and your personal schedule